 (Click the character infographic to download.)

 Respect for others is as foreign to Ewell as personal hygiene.
 His statement of Tom's supposed crime is couched in the most offensive terms possible, calculated to stir up people's emotions and fears to evidence-ignoring levels of irrationality.
-(See "Race" in "Quotes and Thoughts" for more on Ewell's accusation of Tom.)
+(See "Race" in "Quotes" for more on Ewell's accusation of Tom.)

 After the trial, Ewell isn't satisfied to have gotten Tom sentenced to death; he wants revenge on those that would give him a fair trial.
 It's likely that Ewell is the shadow Judge Taylor sees at his house one night, but Atticus and Helen get the brunt of his rage.
 Atticus doesn't say much about his confrontation with Ewell, so his kids get the Miss-Stephanie-enhanced version: "Atticus was leaving the post office when Mr. Ewell approached him, cursed him, spat on him, and threatened to kill him" (23.2).